History of Buddhism in Cambodia: Colonial Era

-Khmer Rouge Era
+Pol Pot regime

-In 1975 when the communist Khmer Rouge took control of Cambodia, they tried to completely eradicate Buddhism and very nearly succeeded.
-By the time of the Vietnamese invasion in 1979, nearly every monk and religious intellectual had been either murdered or driven into exile, and nearly every temple and Buddhist temple and library had been destroyed.
+When the China puppet Pol Pot regime seized power in 1975, their goals included constant atrocities against every religious groups, with nearly every monk and religious intellectual having been either murdered or driven into exile, nearly every Buddhist temple, library, statues had been destroyed.

-The Khmer Rouge policies towards Buddhism- which included the forcible disrobing of monks, the destruction of monasteries, and, ultimately, the execution of uncooperative monks effectively destroyed Cambodia's Buddhist institutions.
-Monks who did not flee and avoided execution lived among the laity, sometimes secretly performing Buddhist rituals for the sick or afflicted.
+Pol Pot regime policies towards Buddhism- which included the forcible disrobing and defrocking of monks and nuns, the destruction of monasteries, and, ultimately, the execution of uncooperative Buddhists effectively destroyed Cambodia's Buddhist institutions.
+Monks and nuns who did not flee and avoided execution lived among the laity, sometimes secretly performing Buddhist rituals for the sick or afflicted.

+Forced marriage was enforced by Pol Pot regime, where anyone can be forced to marry anyone regardless of their age and religious beliefs.
+Buddhist monks and nuns were not exempted either and were forced into literal Shotgun wedding, as well as other weapons preferred by Pol Pot regime enforcers.

 Estimates vary regarding the number of monks in Cambodia prior to the ascension of the Khmer Rouge, ranging between 65,000 and 80,000.
 By the time of the Buddhist restoration in the early 1980s, the number of Cambodian monks worldwide was estimated to be less than 3,000.
 The patriarchs of both Cambodian Nikāyas were murdered or perished sometime during the period 1975–78, though the cause of their deaths is not known.

 Due to their association with the Thai monarchy, monks of the Thommayut Order may have been particularly targeted for persecution.

-Vietnamese Occupation
+Buddhism in Cambodia was spared from absolute eradication in the wake of Third Indochina War, in which People's Army of Vietnam rapidly crushed Pol Pot forces, beaten back Pol Pot invasion, and chased Pol Pot regime out from Cambodian capital city.

+With over 15 000 Chinese advisors being hunted down and killed by Viet intelligence to avenge the victims, and China being unable to send any reinforcement, remnants of Pol Pot regime fled to remote border of Thailand, thus Buddhism in Cambodia were able to recover.